petzich/docker-pre-commit/README.md

 ## Goal

 This image provides a base to create derived images containing specific pre-commit tools.
-Currently, it is based on Ubuntu.
-This should increase the chance that a derived image can simply use the package manager to install a required package.
+There is one image based on Ubuntu and one image based on Alpine.

+1. Use the `ubuntu` variant for a higher chance of installing software from the package repository of the operating system.
+1. Use the `alpine` variant if you want a smaller docker image size.

 Example derived image Dockerfile:

 ```
-FROM petzi/pre-commit:1.15.2
+FROM petzi/pre-commit:1.15.2-ubuntu
 RUN apt-get install -y --no-install-recommends \
     yamllint
 ```